RTEMS/rtems-docs/c-user/timer/directives.rst

     The requested operation was successful.

 :c:macro:`RTEMS_INVALID_NAME`
-    The timer name was invalid.
+    The ``name`` parameter was invalid.

 :c:macro:`RTEMS_INVALID_ADDRESS`
     The ``id`` parameter was `NULL
     <https://en.cppreference.com/w/c/types/NULL>`_.

 :c:macro:`RTEMS_TOO_MANY`
-    There was no inactive object available to create a new timer.
-The number of timers available to the application is configured through the :ref:`CONFIGURE_MAXIMUM_TIMERS` configuration option.
+    There was no inactive object available to create a timer.
+The number of timers available to the application is configured through the :ref:`CONFIGURE_MAXIMUM_TIMERS` application configuration option.

 .. rubric:: NOTES:

-This directive may cause the calling task to be preempted due to an obtain and release of the object allocator mutex.
+The processor used to maintain the timer is the processor of the calling task at some point during the timer creation.

 For control and maintenance of the timer, RTEMS allocates a :term:`TMCB` from the local TMCB free pool and initializes it.

-In SMP configurations, the processor of the currently executing thread determines the processor used for the created timer.
-During the life-time of the timer this processor is used to manage the timer internally.
+.. rubric:: CONSTRAINTS:

+The following constraints apply to this directive:

+* The directive may be called from within device driver initialization context.

+* The directive may be called from within task context.

+* The directive may obtain and release the object allocator mutex.
+This may cause the calling task to be preempted.

+* The number of timers available to the application is configured through the :ref:`CONFIGURE_MAXIMUM_TIMERS` application configuration option.

+* Where the object class corresponding to the directive is configured to use unlimited objects, the directive may allocate memory from the RTEMS Workspace.

 ..
 Generated from spec:/rtems/timer/if/ident